Paintball: Leagues

 A Speedball league is an organization that provides a regulated competition for Speedball players to compete.
 Leagues can be of various sizes (for example, regional, national or international) and offer organized tournaments and or games for professional, semi-professional, and amateur teams, sometimes with financial prizes.
 The first British national league was the British Paintball League created in 1989 by Gary Morhall, Richard Hart and Derek Wildermuth in Essex England.
-As of 2017, the major leagues in the United States are the National X-ball League (NXL), Carolina Field Owners Association (CFOA), Maximum Velocity Paintball Series (MVPS), the Northern Xtreme Paintball League (NXPL).
-Internationally, Paintball League Middle-East (PALM) in Middle-East, East Asian Paintball League (PALS) series in East Asia, Hazara Series in Western Europe, the Centurio series in Eastern Europe, and the National Collegiate Paintball Association in the US and Canada (A league was also created for high school and college players, the NCPA.*Not recognized by the NCAA*).
-They are supplemented by various regional and local leagues spread worldwide.
-Within these leagues it is narrowed down further to divisions.
-There are six divisions from division 5 to division 1 besides various professional leagues.
+As of 2026, the major leagues in the United States are the National X-ball League (NXL), Carolina Field Owners Association (CFOA), Maximum Velocity Paintball Series (MVPS), and the Northern Xtreme Paintball League (NXPL).
+The National Collegiate Paintball Association is the official governing body for organized club-level paintball teams for colleges and high schools in US and Canada, but is not officially sanctioned by the NCAA.
+Prominent international leagues include Paintball League Middle East (PALM), East Asian Paintball League (PALS), Hazara Series in Western Europe, and the Centurio series in Eastern Europe.
+Many other regional and local leagues also exist, and generally contain divisions that encourage participation from players of varying skill levels.